-3.1 The lower extremity is discussed in section 3.2 of Chapter 3 in the AMA 4 Guides (pp 75 - 93).
-This section is complex and provides a number of alternative methods of assessing permanent impairment involving the lower extremity.
-An organised approach is essential and findings should be carefully documented on a worksheet.
+3.1 The lower extremity is discussed in section 3.2 of Chapter 3 in the AMA 4 Guides (pp 75-93).
+This section provides a number of alternative methods of assessing permanent impairment involving the lower extremity.
+It is a complex section that requires an organised approach.
+Findings should be carefully documented on a worksheet.

-The Approach to Assessment of the Lower Extremity
+The approach to assessment of the lower extremity

-- 3.2 There are several different forms of evaluation that can be used as indicated in sections 3.2a to 3.2m of the AMA 4 Guides (pp 75 89).
-Table 3.1 in these Guidelines indicates which evaluation methods can and cannot be combined for the assessment of each injury.
+- 3.2 Assessment of the lower extremity involves a physical evaluation that can utilise a variety of methods.
+In general, the method that most specifically addresses the impairment present should be used.
+For example, impairment due to a peripheral nerve injury in the lower extremity should be assessed with reference to that nerve rather than by its effect on gait. - 3.3 There are several different forms of evaluation that can be used as indicated in sections 3.2a to 3.2m (pp 75-89 AMA 4 Guides).
+Table 3.3 in these MAA Guidelines indicates which evaluation methods can and cannot be combined for the assessment of each injury.
 This table can only be used to assess one combination at a time.
 It may be possible to perform several different evaluations as long as they are reproducible and meet the conditions specified below and in the AMA 4 Guides.
 The most specific method, or combination of methods, of impairment assessment should be used.
 When more than one equally specific method or combination of methods of rating the same impairment is available, the method providing the highest rating should be chosen.
-Table 3.2 can be used to assist the process of selecting the most appropriate method(s) of rating lower extremity impairment. - 3.3 Where more than one impairment parameter of lower extremity impairment exists for a single lower extremity impairment the permissible combination table (Table 3.1) must be applied as described above. - 3.4 Where more than one extremity impairment arises from a work-related injury each impairment is assessed and combined to give the total lower extremity percentage impairment, then this value is converted to a % person impairment. - 3.5 If the contralateral uninjured joint has a less than average mobility, the impairment value(s) corresponding with the uninjured joint can serve as a baseline and are subtracted from the calculated impairment for the injured joint, only if there is a reasonable expectation the injured joint would have had similar findings to the uninjured joint before injury.
-The rationale for this decision should be explained in the impairment assessment report. - 3.6 The assessed impairment of a part or region can never exceed the impairment due to amputation of that part or region.
+Table 3.4 can be used to assist the process of selecting the most appropriate method(s) of rating lower extremity impairment. - 3.4 If there is more than one injury in the limb, each injury is to be assessed separately and then the whole person impairments combined.
+For example, a fractured tibial plateau and laxity of the medial collateral ligament are separately assessed and their whole person impairment combined. - 3.5 If the contralateral uninjured joint has a less than average mobility, the impairment value(s) corresponding with the uninjured joint can serve as a baseline and are subtracted from the calculated impairment for the injured joint, only if there is a reasonable expectation the injured joint would have had similar findings to the uninjured joint before injury.
+The rationale for this decision should be explained in the impairment evaluation report. - 3.6 The assessed impairment of a part or region can never exceed the impairment due to amputation of that part or region.
 For a lower limb, therefore, the maximum evaluation is 40% whole person impairment.